Wednesday, 30 April 2025

 “We plan to create more realistic and cinematic games through the art center,” said Jeakwon Kim, Executive Head of Division, Art Sector.
 “It will be a technologically advanced base for Pearl Abyss to improve the quality of new titles such as Crimson Desert, DokeV, and PLAN 8 as well as the Black Desert IP,” he continued.

 In the meantime, Pearl Abyss’ new headquarters is also under construction in Gwacheon Knowledge Information Town and is expected to be completed in the first half of 2022.
-The new office will be 15 stories high with five underground floors and provide an environment to advance game and increase work efficiency.
+The new office will be 15 stories high with five underground floors and provide an environment to advance game development and increase work efficiency.

 Hot this week